DMVis/DMVis/documentation/columns/BarColumn.md

 - `mouseRowClick`
 - `sort`

-To read more about these events, see the [Events](../utils/Events.md) documentation.
+See the [Events](../utils/Events.md) documentation to read more about these events.

-# Example usage
+## Example Usage

 <b> Creating a basic BarColumn with no icons and a histogram as overview item. </b>